svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-ubuntu.md

 # Build and Run rippled on Ubuntu

-`rippled` is the core peer-to-peer server that manages the SGY Ledger.
+`rippled` is the core peer-to-peer server that manages the RCP Ledger.
 A `rippled` server can connect to a network of peers, relay cryptographically signed transactions, and maintain a local copy of the complete shared global ledger.

 For an overview of `rippled`, see [Operating rippled Servers](install-rippled.html).